Introduction to AWK Command in Unix

 Variables Built-in AWK Command in Unix

 - NR: AWK command with its variable NR helps to count the number of input records.
-Generally, lines are considered as records.
+Generally, lines are considered records.

 Examples of Variables in AWK Command